nogibjj/52-weeks-rust/README.md

 ## Episode 11: Fix Codespaces Rust

 * Environment seems totally fubar, figure out how to make one that isn't.
+* Also figure out how to not checkin debug files

 ## Episode 10:  Collections